August 15, 2019

 - Competition: It is important to understand that crowdfunding has become extremely popular and fundraisers around the world are going to great length to make their ideas stand out among thousands of others.
 While crowdfunding does offer numerous benefits compared to traditional ways of funding, it still requires thorough preparation and mastering the art of persuasion.

-- Costs: Surprisingly, prepare to spend quite a decent amount of money in order to be able to raise capital via a crowdfunding campaign.
-Starting from producing a pitch video, takign the time to arrange and market your campaign, and ending with platform fees (up to 6-7% in some cases), crowdfunding is not as cheap as it may look.
+- Costs: Surprisingly, prepare to spend quite a decent amount of money in order to raise capital via a crowdfunding campaign.
+Starting from producing a pitch video, taking the time to arrange and market your campaign, and ending with platform fees (up to 6-7% in some cases), crowdfunding is not as cheap as it may look.
 However, in many cases the benefits can still outweigh the costs.

 How to start crowdfunding

 Successful crowdfunding starts with an idea inspiring enough to unite people and urge them to support your project.

 However, apart from the idea, you should have a clear view of how to make it a reality.
 Which materials will be used for producing your product?
 Where to get them?
 How to transport them?
 How many people should you employ?
 And, most importantly, how much money is needed to achieve all of it?